The Mary Whitehouse Experience: Ivan

 Ivan is a daytime television presenter who hosts a show similar to the BBC's Pebble Mill at One.
-His appearance became increasingly unusual as the sketches progressed (his hair ends up extremely ruffled and he has plasters on his face), however he appears at first glance to be like any normal daytime TV presenter.
-But Ivan is very overemotional and will fly into a tormented rage at the slightest mention of anything vaguely bad.
+He appears at first glance to be like any normal daytime TV presenter; however, his appearance becomes increasingly unusual as the sketches progress (his hair ends up extremely ruffled and he has plasters on his face).
+Ivan is very overemotional and will fly into a tormented rage at the slightest mention of anything vaguely bad.
 One such example is when a professional gardener he is interviewing tells him in passing that someone has trodden on and broken a garden cane he was going to use, and Ivan proceeds to fly into a hysterical rage and smash apart the whole greenhouse.
 Likewise, when informed that the situation is not so bad after all, Ivan will similarly react in an overly ecstatic manner, much to the annoyance of his guests.